 Hugs.Company

-There are days when you feel like you’re walking invisible through the world.
-When everything feels heavy, complicated, like you’re an extra in the movie of your own life.
+There are days when you feel like you’re walking through the world invisible.
+When everything feels heavy, complicated, as if you were an extra in the movie of your own life.
 And then, out of nowhere, someone does something so simple that it reminds you that you exist, that you matter, that someone truly sees you.

-It might be a message that arrives exactly when you need it.
+It might be a message that arrives right when you need it.
 A genuine smile from a stranger in the elevator.
 A coffee your coworker brought you “just because.”
-Or that unexpected call from your sister asking how you are, really.
+Or that unexpected call from your sister asking how you’re doing, really.

 When your brain lights up from the inside

-These gestures activate something deep within us, something that goes beyond logic.
-Your body releases a cascade of chemicals that make you feel connected, valued, alive.
-Oxytocin flows through your system, naturally calming your stress and creating that warm feeling you recognize as well-being.
-It’s no coincidence that after receiving that unexpected gesture you have more energy, see things differently, or even feel like doing something kind for someone else.
+When you receive a genuine gesture, your body releases a cascade of oxytocin — the hormone that the Complutense University of Madrid describes as “the hug hormone.”
+Your cortisol drops, your blood pressure stabilizes, and that warm sensation you recognize as wellbeing appears.
+It’s no coincidence that after receiving that unexpected gesture you have more energy, see things differently, or feel like doing something kind for someone else.

 The new gestures of connection

-In a time when we live glued to screens but often feel more disconnected than ever, gestures have evolved.
+In this era where we live glued to screens but sometimes feel more disconnected than ever, gestures have evolved.
 It’s no longer just the hug or the pat on the shoulder.

 Now it can be: